Al-Turrah: Transportation and communications

-Al-Turrah's transportation infrastructure is primarily reliant on road transportation for the movement of people and goods to and from the town.
+Al-Turra's transportation infrastructure is primarily reliant on road transportation for the movement of people and goods to and from the town.
 It is also noteworthy that the residents of the town collectively own a fleet of trucks, in addition to a number of privately owned vehicles that are used for travel between Jordan and neighboring countries, including Iraq, Syria, Lebanon, and Saudi Arabia.
 However, the efficacy of these vehicles diminished in the wake of conflicts in neighboring countries.
 The Medan Bridge, which connects the two banks of the Medan Valley, was constructed during the second half of the 19th century during the Ottoman Empire's rule.
-The inaugural paved road in the town was the main thoroughfare that connected Al-Turrah to its neighboring communities.
+The inaugural paved road in the town was the main thoroughfare that connected Al-Turra to its neighboring communities.
 Al-Ramtha and Al-Shajarah, which were ready for service in 1960, were the first locations to receive paved roads, with construction commencing in 1951.
-In terms of the field of telecommunications, Al-Turrah, like the rest of Jordan, fell under the purview of the Ministry of Communications and Information Technology (MCIT).
+In terms of the field of telecommunications, Al-Turra, like the rest of Jordan, fell under the purview of the Ministry of Communications and Information Technology (MCIT).
 This entity was responsible for the provision of a range of telecommunications services, including landlines.
 Furthermore, it was the sole provider of Internet services at the outset of its operations in Jordan.

 Zain, Orange, and Umniah—all private companies—now provide telecommunications and internet services in all their forms.
 Orange, in addition to other services, offers landline phone services.
 The work of these entities is overseen by the Ministry of Telecommunications and the relevant authorities.

 Mosques

 Consequently, mosques play a pivotal role in the architectural landscape of the city, particularly given that Islam is the official religion of the Hashemite Kingdom of Jordan, as stipulated in the Jordanian Constitution, which was enacted in 1952.
 The architectural styles of these mosques exhibited considerable diversity, reflecting the influence of various architectural schools.
-The number of mosques in Jordan grew considerably during this period, with Al-Turrah becoming home to ten large mosques by 1303 AH.
+The number of mosques in Jordan grew considerably during this period, with Al-Turra becoming home to ten large mosques by 1303 AH.
 These mosques represent some of the largest in the Irbid Governorate.